 Q. My son/daughter is playing with the All Stars.
 Can he/she also play in the Summer League?

-A. Not in the Cal Ripken Divisions.
-The Summer League has been set up to provide playing opportunities to those children who don't make All-Stars or those that choose not to play All-Stars.
+A. Unfortunately no. The Summer League has been set up to provide playing opportunities to those children who don't make All-Stars or those that choose not to play All-Stars.
 Space in the summer league is limited and it would not be fair to deny a playing opportunity for a non all star by an all star with plenty of playing opportunity.
+Additionally, the summer league schedule will likely conflict with All Star activities and it would be impossible to fully commit to do both.

 Q. How did you decide the schedule of games?